Sprints (band): Biography

 Their debut album Letter to Self was released on 5 January 2024, it received acclaim from critics.
 The band toured Europe, the US and the UK from February through May.
-After selling out their British tour five months in advance, they announced three UK dates for November 2024, with shows in Bristol's Marble Factory (12th), London's Kentish Town Forum (13th) and Manchester's New Century Hall (29th).
+The band was scheduled to play at the 2024 South by Southwest festival in Austin, Texas, but pulled out citing the festival's financial ties with the US Army and RTX Corporation.
+After selling out their British tour five months in advance, they announced three UK dates for November 2024, with shows in Bristol's Marble Factory, London's Kentish Town Forum, and Manchester's New Century Hall.

-At the final concert of the Letter to Self album tour on the 4th of May in the Button Factory in Dublin, the band announced the departure of guitarist Colm O'Reilly.
-A public statement was released on the band's social media accounts on the 20th of May.
+Guitarist Colm O'Reilly departed from the band in May 2024.
 Following O’Reilly's departure, the band were initially joined by a succession of guest guitarists during their summer 2024 tour, before Zac Stephenson permanently joined the band's core line-up.
 The newly solidified four-piece recorded and released, "Feast", a stand-alone single exploring "gluttony, consumption and desire."

-Lead singer Karla Chubb featured on a single with Mount Palomar, "L'Aliment" which was released 31 March 2025.
+Lead singer Karla Chubb featured on a single with Mount Palomar, "L'Aliment", which was released 31 March 2025.

-Playing at The Grand Social in Dublin on the 29th of March, 2025, the band announced that they had written and recorded a new album entitled All That is Over, which they debuted in full.
-The first single from All That Is Over, 'Descartes' was released on the 24th of June 2025, later followed by dual singles 'Rage' and 'Beg' on the 24th of July, with the final single, 'Better', releasing on the 3rd of September.
-All That Is Over released on 26 September, 2025 to critical acclaim.
+Playing at The Grand Social in Dublin on the 29 March 2025, the band announced that they had written and recorded a new album entitled All That is Over, which they debuted in full.
+The first single from All That Is Over, "Descartes" was released on the 24 June 2025, later followed by dual singles "Rage" and "Beg" on the 24 July 2025, with the final single, "Better", releasing on the 3 September 2025.
+All That Is Over released on 26 September 2025 to critical acclaim.